The 2024 Public Interest Awards will be held Tuesday, April 16, 2024

 The event celebrates Chicago-Kent students who have received their J.D.
 Certificate in Public Interest Law; those who have volunteered at the college’s Constitutional Democracy Project and Patent Hub; those who have received Justice Stevens Public Interest Fellowships; and environmental Alvin H. Baum Fellowships.

-Students who have completed over 50 hours of volunteer service are recognized with Chicago-Kent Certificates of Service, and those who have completed over 250 hours are recognized with the Dean’s Distinguished Public Service Award.
-A single student is also recognized for Outstanding Pro Bono/Community Service Leadership.
+Students who have completed over 50 hours of volunteer service are recognized with Chicago-Kent Certificate of Service, those who have completed over 250 hours are recognized with the Dean’s Distinguished Public Service Award, and those who complete 400 hours are recognized with the Dean's Exemplary Public Service Award.
+A single graduating student is recognized for completing the most volunteer service with the Pro Bono Leader Award.